Our Indiana Personal Injury Attorneys Can Assist You After An Accident

 How Long Do I Have To Hire An Attorney After An Accident?

 In Indiana, the time limit for filing personal injury cases is generally two years from the date of the accident.
 There are certain exceptions that extend the time, but they are very limited.
 Obviously, depending on the complexity of how the injury happened, a lawyer needs sufficient time to investigate and determine who the proper parties are to sue.
 In short, as soon as you think you need an attorney for your injury case, you should hire one right away.

 How Do I Know Which Attorney To Hire?

 You can certainly talk to friends and acquaintances regarding the reputation of lawyers in your area regarding certain types of cases.
 While the yellow pages are available to indicate, through advertising, what types of cases different firms handle, a better source is Martindale-Hubbell, which has a website that is accessible where lawyers are actually rated by their peers.
 An AV rating is the highest rating that a lawyer can have for his or her skill and knowledge of the law, and honesty and integrity.
 Certainly, many firms, as this one does, now have websites to provide additional information regarding the firm and the lawyers in it.

 Immediate Help Is Available

-Our office is conveniently located in St. John, on U.S. 41, just one mile south of U.S. 30, or we can meet with you where you are.
-Contact us online or call us at Sachs & Hess P.C. locally at 219-227-4259 to schedule a consultation regarding your injury claim with one of our compassionate lawyers.
+Our office is conveniently located in Crown Point, on U.S. 41, just one mile south of U.S. 30, or we can meet with you where you are.
+Contact us online or call us at Miller Sachs & Hess, PC locally at 219-227-4259 to schedule a consultation regarding your injury claim with one of our compassionate lawyers.